CRO Website Audit: How To Increase Conversions In 12 Steps

 CRO Audit Checklist (Copy/Paste)

-• Define primary conversion goal and 5–10 micro-conversions
+• Define the primary conversion goal and 5–10 meaningful micro-conversions

-• Validate GA4 setup: no duplicate tags, key events firing correctly
+• Validate GA4 and event tracking: no duplicate tags, correct funnel events

-• Segment audit by device, channel, and landing page intent
+• Segment the audit by device, channel, and landing page intent

-• Build 1–2 core funnels and identify biggest drop-off points
+• Build 1–2 core funnels and identify the biggest drop-off points

-• Review UX friction: navigation, forms, cognitive load, interruptions
+• Review UX friction in navigation, forms, hierarchy, and interruptions

-• Check speed and Core Web Vitals on key pages (especially mobile)
+• Check speed and Core Web Vitals on high-impact pages

-• Review heatmaps/session recordings for rage clicks, dead zones, scroll drop-offs
+• Review heatmaps and session recordings for hesitation, rage clicks, and dead zones

 FAQ

 A UX audit focuses on usability and experience quality.
-A CRO audit includes UX, but it’s anchored to measurable conversion goals, funnel steps, and validation.
-In practice, CRO turns UX findings into prioritized changes tied to drop-offs and tested or monitored against conversion metrics.
+A CRO audit includes UX, but it is anchored to conversion goals, drop-off points, and measurable business outcomes.
+In practice, CRO turns UX findings into prioritized changes tied to revenue, leads, or other target actions.

 Conclusion

-And if you want to speed up the “why” part of the audit, using tools like Plerdy for heatmaps, session recordings, funnels, and on-site popups can help you connect user behavior to drop-offs faster—without turning your workflow into a spreadsheet marathon.
+And if you want to speed up the “why” side of the audit, tools like Plerdy can help you combine heatmaps, session recordings, funnels, event insights, and on-site popups without turning your process into a spreadsheet marathon.

-Next step: Choose your primary conversion goal, set up your funnel steps, and run the first audit pass this week.
-Then pick two quick wins and one testable hypothesis.
-That’s a CRO audit you can actually ship.
+Next Step: Choose your primary conversion goal, define the funnel steps behind it, and run the first audit pass this week.
+Then implement two quick wins and write one testable hypothesis.
+That is how a real conversion rate optimization audit starts moving revenue instead of just producing notes.